 “Thank you again to the Antibody Society for this recognition and opportunity to speak here.
 This is my third time attending the Antibody Engineering and Therapeutics conference and each time I’ve learned more than I could possibly remember and return to the lab with a huge surge of excitement and several new ideas that I’d like to apply to my own project.
 I’m honored to be able to present my own research this year alongside so many fascinating talks and to be able to engage with many different experts in the field.
 I would also like to thank my adviser, Nicholas Mantis, and Anne Messer for their help with my research and encouragement to attend and apply for this award.”

 “It is an honor to receive this award.
 I would like to thank the judges for conferring this recognition on my work.
 I would also like to thank the Antibody Society, of course for funding my trip here but more importantly for organizing these fantastic meetings and providing a solid platform for the exchange of the latest information on antibody research and development benefiting all including early stage career scientists like me.
 It’s a real treat coming back to this meeting every time.
 Not only do I learn what is ongoing in the field, this meeting also provides me the opportunity to network with fellow scientists and facilitate connections.
 So again, thank you to the Antibody Society for this award.
 Thank you all.”

 The Society’s booth in the exhibit hall was the perfect spot for Society board members and volunteers to meet our members and discuss Society initiatives.
 The T shirts were very popular again this year – come to the booth early next time if you missed your chance to get one.

 There were also lots of chances to have discussions with our corporate sponsors and fun at their booths!

-We thank the fabulous folks at KNect365, Frances Pratt, Michael Keenan (and colleagues not seen here), for their fantastic management of the AE&T meeting!
+We thank the fabulous folks at Informa Connect, Frances Pratt, Michael Keenan (and colleagues not seen here), for their fantastic management of the AE&T meeting!